zarifikram/zarifikram.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: NazrulDex
-description: another without an image
+description: app made for the Nazrul Sangeet community for ease of access of lyrics and song information
-img:
+img: assets/img/nazruldex2.webp
 importance: 3
 category: fun
 ---